 Entire Kon-Boot was written in pure x86 assembly, using old grandpa-geezer TASM 4.0.

-Kon-Boot was moved to Windows platforms.
-So now it provides support for Microsoft Windows systems and also the Linux systems listed below.
-Kon-Boot for Windows enables logging in to any password protected machine profile without without any knowledge of the password.
+It can now silently bypass the authentication process of Windows based operating systems.
+Without overwriting your old password!
+In other words, you can log in to your Windows profile without knowing your password.
 This tool changes the contents of Windows kernel while booting, everything is done virtually – without any interferences with physical system changes.
 So far following systems were tested to work correctly with Kon-Boot:

 - Windows Server 2008 Standard SP2 (v.275)